bright/new-www/content/blog/point-of-sale-software-development-2024-guide-for-pos-system-vendors.md

 A **Point-of-Sale (POS) system is a combination of hardware and software** that facilitates sales transactions and manages business operations in **retail, hospitality**, and other industries.
 It includes **devices like thermal printers, POS terminals, desktop and mobile POS systems**, enabling businesses to process payments, track inventory, and manage orders.

 **POS system development can be tailored to meet specific needs** such as supporting old desktop hardware which may be still used by end users, especially in hospitality.
 Point-of-sale software's main functionality is ensuring **a smooth connection between hardware and software components**.
+Therefore a **POS developer** must understand both hardware and software components to build an effective system.

 ## Key POS features to include in modern POS software development